blainesmith33/blainesmith33/README.md

 ## Mission

+Helping people see clearly enough to exercise agency.

 My work focuses on transforming observations into knowledge, knowledge into decisions, and decisions into meaningful action.

 Through governance systems, knowledge infrastructure, and human-centered AI, I am exploring how transparency, honesty, and continuity can strengthen human capability rather than diminish it.